 Kernel developers live in a world that is difficult to be imagined by most people because it has no user interface to relate to.
-This is the world between all the apps we use daily, and the hardware (or as we call it - the bare metal).
+This is the world between all the apps we use daily, and the hardware (or as we call it – the bare metal).
 Everything there has its own purpose, ensuring a stable base for the smooth performance of all apps.
-On the other hand, there's the user space software which implements all the apps, serving the specific needs of the end-users.
+On the other hand, there’s the user space software that implements all the apps, serving the specific needs of the end-users.

 Why did you decide to pursue a career in kernel engineering?

-Angel: I started working with computers a long time ago when they still had a few hundreds KB memory and virtually no computing power (in today's terms of computer performance).
+Angel: I started working with computers a long time ago when they still had a few hundred KB memory and virtually no computing power (in today’s terms of computer performance).
 The hard disks were the size of a laundry machine and there was no graphic user interface.
 In these days, there was nothing much a normal person could do with a computer other than typing text.
-There were no games, no Internet and most of all - nothing to distract you.
+There were no games, no Internet and most of all – nothing to distract you.
 Back then, the best time investment was to invest in yourself by trying to make a computer program.
 I was eager to learn how to use the limited resources for something a computer can do faster and better than a human.

-I started using Linux in the late 1990s because it was a completely open source project.
+I started using Linux in the late 1990s because it was a completely open-source project.
 This meant that when you have a problem, you could scrub through all the code that your functionality depended on, trace the problem, and eventually optimize the code.
 You can learn a lot by just digging through the code.
 You can share, ask and improve your work and yourself in the moment, helping others as well.
 There are many people all around the world, using and writing open source technologies.
-Regardless of whether they are writing open-source code or using it - it all helps everything move forward.
+Regardless of whether they are writing open-source code or using it – it all helps everything move forward.

 What differentiates the kernel on SiteGround’s servers from a standard one?